 Riverview Charter School encourages family participation in its child's education.
 Visitations to the classroom shall be scheduled by mutual agreement between the classroom Teacher and the Parent(s)/Guardian(s).
+The cafeteria and play/recess fields are considered an extension of the classroom.
 If the Director or a member of the Leadership Team determines that the classroom learning environment is adversely affected by the visit, he/she may cancel or terminate a classroom visit at any time.